Field Service Engineer II (Electron Microscopy)(Indianapolis, IN - REMOTE) at Thermo Fisher Scientific

 • Able to lift 40 lbs. without assistance

-• Reside in the Indianapolis, IN area
+• Ideal candidate will reside in the Indianapolis, IN area

 Responsibilities